Chrysler PT Cruiser: Updates

-Updates for 2006 included scalloped headlights, a revised grille no longer extending below the "bumper", a new lower front fascia that eliminated the patented brake cooling ducts, and redesigned taillights as well as available round fog lamps.
-The changes reduced the "retro vibe" that did not satisfy some customers as well as "exposing the main pitfall of retro design: How do you update old?"
+Updates for 2006 included scalloped headlights, a revised grille no longer extending below the "bumper," a new lower front fascia that eliminated the patented brake cooling ducts, redesigned taillights, and available round fog lamps.
+The changes reduced the "retro vibe" that did not satisfy some customers and " exposed the main pitfall of retro design: How do you update old?"

 Interior updates included a revised interior with an updated dash with an analog clock in the center stack.
 The audio system featured a line-in jack for MP3 players integrated into the dash.
 Features such as satellite radio, a premium sound system by Boston Acoustics with external amplifier and subwoofer, and UConnect hands-free Bluetooth for compatible cell phones also became available in 2006.
 The standard audio system now included an AM/FM stereo with single-disc CD player and a 3.5-millimeter auxiliary audio input jack with six speakers, replacing a cassette player and four speakers.
 The turbocharged 2.4 L I4 was available in 180 hp or "High-Output" 230 hp versions.
 A "Mopar" cruise control unit became available as an aftermarket unit on 2007 models.
-Also in 2007, Chrysler dealers were permitted to order vehicles with separate options (unbundled options from option packages) such as anti-lock brakes and Side Impact Airbags.
-Sirius Satellite Radio also became an option that could be installed as a dealer option with a factory appearance (i.e. roof mount satellite antenna).
+Also, in 2007, Chrysler dealers were permitted to order vehicles with separate options (unbundled options from option packages) such as anti-lock brakes and Side Impact Airbags.
+Sirius Satellite Radio also became an option that could be installed as a dealer option with a factory appearance (i.e., roof mount satellite antenna).

-Original plans called for the PT Cruiser to receive a complete redesign for 2007, but that was pushed back and little was changed as Chrysler was sorting out powertrains, styling, and even positioning as a luxury compact SUV.
-The convertible and the High Output engine were discontinued for the 2008 model year and sales dropped as information spread that Chrysler was going to discontinue the PT Cruiser in the near future.
+Original plans called for the PT Cruiser to receive a complete redesign for 2007, but that was pushed back.
+Little was changed as Chrysler was sorting out powertrains, styling, and even positioning as a luxury compact SUV.
+The convertible and the High Output engine were discontinued for the 2008 model year and sales dropped as information spread that Chrysler was going to discontinue the PT Cruiser shortly.

-For 2010, the last year of production, one trim level was offered, the PT Cruiser Classic.
+For 2010, the last year of production, one trim level, the PT Cruiser Classic, was offered.
 It included a 2.4 L I4 engine producing 150 hp, standard four-speed automatic transmission with overdrive, AM/FM stereo with single-disc CD player, auxiliary audio input jack and six speakers, rear-mounted spoiler, air conditioning, cruise control, tire pressure monitoring system (TPMS), front and rear side SRS airbags, keyless entry with two remotes and panic alarm, ABS anti-lock brakes, and sixteen-inch alloy wheels.
 Optional features included leather seating surfaces, a power front driver's bucket seat, an engine block heater, a power tilt-and-sliding sunroof, and heated dual front bucket seats.
 Exterior color options were Bright Silver Metallic, Brilliant Black Crystal Pearl Coat, Deep Water Blue Pearl Coat, Inferno Red Crystal Tinted Pearl Coat, Silver Steel Metallic, and Stone White Clear Coat.
 The only interior color option was Pastel Slate Gray.